The Measuring Line – Zechariah 2

 for the former things have passed away.”

-The promises of God are too amazing for us to even visualize with our limited human capacity.
-But they are also too wonderful to just walk away from and ignore.
-God is so good and full of so many blessings for us to experience and share with others.
-May His name be praised in heaven and on earth and may all open their hearts even just a crack with an ounce of willingness to consider Him and His wonderful love for us.
-May we all thirst for a spiritual drink from the spring of living water.
+The promises of God are too amazing for us even to visualize due to the earthbound limitations of our human experience.
+But they are also too wonderful to just walk away from or ignore.
+God is so good and full of so many blessings for us to experience and to share with others.
+May His name be praised in heaven and on earth, and may all people open their hearts to Him in faith, even if, at first, just a small crack with an ounce of willingness, to consider Him and His wonderful love for us.
+May we all thirst more and more for spiritual drink from the spring of Living Water, the Rock and Spirit of Jesus Christ.

 Reflection

-God loves to share the end from the beginning all throughout His word.
-Many prophecies point to the coming of Christ, first as a divine sacrifice to purify and make us holy, then coming again as our loving King and Shepherd.
-May He guide us through eternity into the magnificence of His presence.
-May we all seek His grace and mercy to be there with Him!
+God loves to share the end from the beginning, and does so all throughout His word.
+Many prophecies in the Old Testament point to the coming of Christ, first as a divine sacrifice to purify a people of faith and make them holy, then coming again as a loving King and Shepherd, to rule over them throughout eternity in the magnificence of His glorified presence.
+May we all seek His grace and mercy in order to be there with Him, forever.

 Lord, bring us into eternity with You through the sacrifice of Jesus on the cross and His resurrection from the dead.
-May all of His believers rise from the dead with Him, covered and redeemed by His blood and bathed in His pure holiness and light.
-Thank You for all the goodness and blessing You have showered us with.
-We thank You and praise You, in Jesus’ name, Amen.
+May all of His believers rise from the dead with Him, covered and redeemed by His blood and bathed in His pure holiness and the light of His glory.
+Thank You for all Your goodness and the many blessings You have showered us with.
+We thank You and praise You, Lord, in Jesus’ name, Amen.